VD44/Derivative-Trading-Algorithm-Monitor/README.md

-Angular application to monitor investment strategy performance calculated on a remote server.
-Results can be made available publicly or under a key to protect intellectual privacy.
-Backend logic related to strategies is never exposed in either case, only results and statistics related to performance over time are displayed.
+Angular application to live test investment strategies.
+Performance is tracked and evaluated on a remote server and displayed in this application.
+Results can be made available publicly or under a key to protect intellectual property.
+Backend investment logic is never exposed in either case.
+Only results and statistics related to performance are displayed.

 ## Content